Depeche Mode discography: 2020s

-Chronology
+Singles catalogue number chronology

-Starting with their sixth single ("Leave in Silence"), most official European Depeche Mode single releases are chronologically ordered with a sequential number prefixed by the word "BONG".
+Starting with their sixth single ("Leave in Silence"), most official European Depeche Mode single releases are chronologically ordered with a sequential number prefixed by the word "BONG", named after the Bong drug paraphernalia, which Gore had read about around the time of the single's release and found funny enough to make it the official catalogue designation for Depeche Mode's singles.

 For example, the fifth Depeche Mode single to follow this pattern, "People Are People", is identified with the code "BONG5", printed on the single's cover, spine and on the record or CD itself.
 The "BONG" designation is preceded with numbers or letters that indicate the format of the release, such as "7" for a 7" single, "CD" for a CD-single, or "i" for an iTunes-only release.
 Additional letters such as "L" or "XL" denote a limited edition release.
 Promotional-only releases include a "P" prefix.
 For example, "PL12BONG37" indicates the limited, promotional-only 12" single release of "Suffer Well".
 This scheme was modified for one release: "Little 15" was labeled as "12 LITTLE 15" instead of being given a "BONG" designation.
 Some singles also had unique prefixes, such as the gatefold 7" single of "Personal Jesus", which was designated GBONG17.

 The first five Depeche Mode singles did not use "BONG" and instead followed their label's "MUTE" single numbering scheme.
 Depeche Mode used the BONG numbering scheme until their departure from Mute Records after 2011.

 Non-UK single releases (such as the US-only "Strangelove '88"), which were not given BONG designations, are omitted from the following list.